hicknhack-software/redmine_calendar_subscription/README.md

 1. On the project overview page you get a calendar link to all open tickets of your poject
 1. At the bottom of each tickets list you have the option to create a calendar with the current filter options
-1. If you go to /issues of your redmine you can view all the tickets you have access to.
-There you can get a link to all your tickets.
+1. Top menu "Projects" - "Show all issues" allows you to view all the tickets you have access to.
+At the bottom you can get a link to a calendar as well.

+You can take these links and subscribe to them.
+See http://mcb.berkeley.edu/academic-programs/seminars/ical-feed-instructions/ for a good instruction set.

 ###Settings